Legacies in Wills and probate explained

-A legacy is a gift that you leave to someone or leave to a charity in your Will.
-You will encounter the term 'legacies' both when making a Will, and if you ever go through the Probate process, which is when you administer the Estate of a deceased person.
+A legacy is a gift that you leave to someone in your Will.
+The term 'legacies' comes up when you're making a Will or going through the Probate process.

 When you write a Will, you'll be asked whether you would like to leave any legacies, otherwise known as gifts.

-There are different types of legacy, and it's useful to understand some of the most common, which include:
+There are different types of legacy, and it's useful to understand some of the most common.
+These include:

-A Charitable Legacy, which is when you leave a gift to charity in your Will.
-This will be tax exempt.
+A charitable legacy, which is when you leave a gift to charity in your Will.
+Gifts to charity are exempt from inheritance tax.

-A Residual Legacy, which is when the remaining assets in your Estate are left to a certain person or people.
-These beneficiaries will receive the 'residue' of the Estate, which is the net balance after tax, debts and other legacies have been paid.
-If you're leaving the residue to more than one person, you will need to say what proportion each person should receive.
+A residual legacy, which is when the rest of your estate is left to certain people.
+These beneficiaries will receive the 'residue' of the estate, which is what's left after tax, debts and other legacies have been paid.
+If you're leaving residual legacies to multiple people, you'll need to say what percentage each person gets.

-When you make a Will, you need to think about the gifts you would like to include.
-Are there any sentimental items that you would like to ensure a particular person receives?
-Would you like to set aside a specific amount of money for a family member, friend or charity?
+When you make a Will, you need to think about the legacies you would like to include.
+Are there any sentimental items that you want to leave to a particular person?
+Would you like to set aside money for a family member, friend or charity?
 Who do you want to receive the rest of your money and assets?
-And will the residual beneficiaries receive equal or unequal shares?
+And will your residual beneficiaries receive equal or unequal shares?

 These are all things that you must decide when making a Will.
-If there is anything you're not sure about, our Wills advisors can explain legacies in Wills in further detail.
+If you're unsure about anything, our Wills advisors can explain legacies in Wills in further detail.

-When someone writes a Will, he/she will also be given the opportunity to name Executors.
-These are the people responsible for administering their Estate on their death.
+When someone writes a Will, he/she will also be given the opportunity to name executors.
+These are the people responsible for administering their estate after they die.

-If you are the Executor of a Will, you will be tasked with fulfilling the legacies specified in the Will.
-This is one of the many duties of an Executor.
+If you are the Executor of a Will, it's your responsibility to make sure the gifts that have been included in the Will reach the beneficiaries.
+This is one of the many duties of an executor.

-Alternatively the deceased may have made more legacies than he/she could actually afford.
-Sometimes this happens when a person writes a Will and makes a number of Pecuniary Legacies based on their current financial situation, yet by the time of their death, their finances are significantly depleted.
-If so, those who are due to receive a Pecuniary Legacy must have their gift reduced in equal proportions.
-This is called Abatement.
+Alternatively the deceased might have made more legacies than they could actually afford.
+Sometimes this happens when a person writes their Will based on how much money they have at the time, but then have significantly less by the time they die.
+If this happens and there isn't enough money in the estate to cover the pecuniary legacies, everyone who is due to receive a pecuniary legacy must have their gift reduced in equal proportions.
+This is called abatement.

-Or it may be that the Estate is insolvent, whereby there isn't enough money to pay tax, debts, administration expenses and all the legacies.
-Where there is an insolvent Estate, the debts must be paid back in a particular order, with the residual beneficiaries being at the bottom of the list.
+Or if the estate is insolvent, this means there isn't enough money to cover tax, debts, administration expenses and all the legacies.
+If an estate is insolvent, the debts must be paid back in a particular order.
+The residual beneficiaries are at the bottom of the list.

-Therefore distributing the legacies left in the Will may not be as straightforward as it seems.
-That is why most Executors choose to instruct a Probate Solicitor to carry out the process on their behalf.
-Probate and Estate administration can be full of legal complexities, and if you are an Executor and you get it wrong, you could be found personally liable.
+Therefore distributing the legacies in a Will may not be as straightforward as it seems.
+That's why some executors choose to instruct a Probate Solicitor to carry out the process on their behalf.
+Probate and estate administration can be full of legal complexities.
+If you are an executor and you get it wrong, you could be found personally liable.